 If it also contains a fiber amplifier to boost the output power, these types of laser systems may also be referred to as master oscillator fiber amplifiers (MOFA).

-With the ability to modify and increase output power without changing the geometry, shape or operation principle, MOPA fiber lasers are the most popular way to achieve power scaling.
+With the ability to modify and increase the output power without changing the geometry, shape, or operation principle, MOPA fiber lasers are the most popular way to achieve power scaling.

-The Differences Between MOPA Fiber Lasers and YAG Lasers
+The Differences Between MOPA Fiber Laser and YAG Laser Engravers

-YAG lasers and MOPA fiber lasers both have the capabilities to mark, etch and engrave on a variety of surfaces and materials.
-YAG lasers are outdated and outclassed when compared to MOPA lasers, though, as MOPA lasers offer the highest beam quality, long diode life, and more.
+YAG laser engraving machines and MOPA fiber laser engraving machines both have the capabilities to mark, etch and engrave on a variety of surfaces and materials.
+YAG laser engravers are outdated and outclassed when compared to MOPA lasers, though, as MOPA lasers offer the highest beam quality, long diode life, and more.

-Though the two types of laser systems operate similarly, more and more companies are discovering the competitive advantage to using MOPA fiber laser systems instead of their outdated counterparts.
+Though the two types of laser systems operate similarly, more and more companies are discovering the competitive advantage of using MOPA fiber laser systems instead of their outdated counterparts.

-Also known as flash lamp or lamp-pumped lasers, the YAG lasers found in YAG laser engraving machines utilize a bulb as a pumping mechanism and a YAG crystal as the gain medium.
+Also known as flash lamps or lamp-pumped lasers, the YAG lasers found in YAG laser engraving machines utilize a bulb as a pumping mechanism and a YAG crystal as the gain medium.
 These both reside in an optical resonator, typically a gold-plated cavity, which reflects the light and helps with the process of creating the laser light.

 Although many companies still use these types of laser systems, they are considered to be outdated and lack many of the advantageous qualities you will find with a MOPA fiber laser system.

 For example, the bulbs for YAG lasers have a short lifespan and require frequent replacement.
 They also create large amounts of heat, therefore requiring water-cooling measures.

-The YAG lasers are also very inefficient and are prone to common misalignment and adjustment problems.
+The YAG lasers are also very inefficient and prone to common misalignment and adjustment problems.
 For these reasons, investing in a YAG laser engraving machine is often a poor choice when it comes to long-term prospects for a company.